mahealamuq/Phylogenetics-Sequence-Homology-Evolutionary-Distance-and-Tree-Reconstruction/README.md

 Protein models are useful because amino acids have different biochemical properties and do not substitute equally.

-21. Tree Reconstruction Methods
+## 21. Tree Reconstruction Methods

-Common methods include:
+### Common methods include:

-Distance-Based Methods
+**Distance-Based Methods**

 These methods first calculate a distance matrix, then build a tree.

 Examples:

-UPGMA
+- UPGMA
-Neighbor-Joining
+- Neighbor-Joining
-Character-Based Methods
+- Character-Based Methods

 These methods use aligned characters directly.

 Examples:

-Maximum Parsimony
+- Maximum Parsimony
-Maximum Likelihood
+- Maximum Likelihood
-Bayesian inference
+- Bayesian inference

-22. Maximum Parsimony
+## 22. Maximum Parsimony

 Maximum parsimony chooses the tree that requires the fewest evolutionary changes.